Table of Contents

 1. Clear Numbers

-The amount and due date for rent should be explicitly stated along with how many days may pass before rent is officially late and if the tenant is subject to a late fee.
+The amount and due date for rent should be explicitly stated, along with how many days may pass before rent is officially late and if the tenant is subject to a late fee.
 As for the security deposit, a good contract specifies what constitutes damage that would cause forfeiture of all or part of the deposit.
+A well-drafted lease agreement also provides clear terms regarding property maintenance responsibilities.
+For landlords, it’s crucial to have a legal framework that aligns with Indiana business insurance laws to mitigate risk.

 1. Activity Restrictions